Pooojj/M1_Project_Goal/project/1_Requirements/README.md

 In any situation the calculator has to produce a correct result defined by the well known arthemetic rules.
 Parse the incoming keys and assign them to the appropriate control value.
 Complete an Expression string from incoming keys.
 Perform a calculation defined by the Expression string according to arithmetic rules, when encountering operator keys +, -, *, / as well as the Equals key =.
 We notice that we need several calculation functions as the the rule for a calculation after Equals key and addition and subtraction operators are different than for multiplication and division operators.
 # SWOT ANALYSIS
 ## Strengths
+• Calculator can Solve complicated problems quickly and in an effiient manner.

+• It gives more accurate results than counting manually.

+• Avoids boredom in counting process.

+• Calculator  will be effiecient and fast in response.

+## Weakness
+• Calculator limits the knowledge of users.

+• Users will be so dependent on using calculators for counting.

+• Relaying too much on calculator for counting can embarrass the users.

+## Opertunities
+• General purpose calculators are those designed for specific markets.

+• Basic calculators are affordable to most and they became common in schools

+• Can be implemented on mobile devices with some advanced features.

+## Threats